 This Equal Employment Opportunity/Affirmative Action policy shall be implemented throughout the University.
 It is the responsibility of all departments and personnel to ensure the University's compliance.
 Monitoring and reporting procedures for faculty and staff have been instituted and in operation for some years.

 The Office of Institutional Equity (OIE) has been established at this University to investigate allegations of discrimination, harassment and retaliation against any individual on any basis prohibited by applicable law or university policy.
-Any member of the University Community who feels he or she has been subjected to discrimination, harassment or retaliation should contact the Office of Institutional Equity, North Office Building A, Suite 4.302, Austin, Texas, 78713, via email at firstname.lastname@example.org or by phone at (512) 471-1849.
+Any member of the University Community who feels he or she has been subjected to discrimination, harassment or retaliation should contact the Office of Institutional Equity, 101 East 27th Street, Suite 4.302, Stop A9400 Austin, Texas, 78712-1541, via email at email@example.com or by phone at (512) 471-1849, or in person at Suite 4.302 in North Office Building A (NOA).
 All inquiries will be confidential, to the extent permitted by law.
 No employee should fear reprisals as it is the mission of OIE to serve the university in fulfilling the intent and spirit of equal opportunity laws by providing equitable resolutions to complaints and striving for an environment free of discrimination, harassment and retaliation.

 As University President, I commit this institution to fulfill both the spirit and intent of Equal Employment Opportunity/Affirmative Action laws and policies.